ins-pirat-ion/bitcoin_monthly_contribute/README.md

 Thanks to the scriptability of `bitcoin` network `bitcoin_monthly_contribute` doesn't require any service provider solution.
 All you need is couple of simple free software scripts on your box.

-Collection of bitcoin addresses can be done easily with `add_btc_address_to_subs_or_single_donations` which works well with donation buttons like http://coinwidget.com/ or https://bitcoinwidget.appspot.com/ or simply bitcoin: URL defined in https://en.bitcoin.it/wiki/BIP_0021
+Collection of bitcoin addresses can be done easily with `add_btc_address_to_subs_or_single_donations.rb` which works well with donation buttons like http://coinwidget.com/ or https://bitcoinwidget.appspot.com/ or simply bitcoin: URL defined in https://en.bitcoin.it/wiki/BIP_0021

 Files
 -----